Pasta primavera with sautéed fresh seasonal vegetables in a quick marinara sauce.

 - 1/2 bell pepper, any color, cut into thin strips

 - 1 clove garlic, minced (about 1 teaspoon)

 - 1/2 cup of tomato sauce (or prepared spaghetti or marinara sauce)

 - 1 teaspoon Italian seasoning (dried thyme, oregano, basil)

 - 1 pint of cherry tomatoes, halved

-- Grated Parmesan optional
+- Grated Parmesan optional (omit for vegan version)

-5 Once the pasta is ready—cooked but still a bit firm, or al dente—drain the pasta and put it directly into the skillet with the vegetables.
+5 Add cooked pasta, stir in cherry tomatoes, basil, Parmesan: Once the pasta is ready—cooked but still a bit firm, or al dente—drain the pasta and put it directly into the skillet with the vegetables.
 Adjust seasoning.
 Add more sauce if needed.
-Gently mix in the cherry tomatoes.

 Serve with some freshly grated Parmesan, if you like.